▹ Heatwave™ Merino vs InfraRed™ polyester?

 - Heatwave™ Merino is sensational when you're on-the-go in cold, dry conditions.
 It keeps you warm by absorbing and dispersing any sweat, letting it evaporate faster.
 However you can 'overload' the fabric with prolonged use or in wet conditions.
 At that point it no longer has great thermal properties.
 So, an excellent choice while you're moving and expending energy, but can cause you to chill out if stopped for an extended time.

-- InfraRed's polyester fibres absorbs almost no moisture - so the fabric dries considerably faster when you stop exercising.
+- InfraRed's polyester fibres absorb almost no moisture - so the fabric dries considerably faster when you stop exercising.
 A moisture management treatment plus a brushed finish against your skin helps disperse sweat (but not quite as effectively as merino does).
 In addition the FarRed™ mineral print against your skin reduces 'far infrared' heat loss.
 A good choice in wet conditions and if you anticipate any faffing around on your ride, or on multi-day adventures when you need your clothing to dry overnight.

 Heatwave™ has the additional benefits of the low-odour properties of merino wool.
 The FarRed™ mineral print also disguises smell - but to a lesser extent in our experience.